 “The response was that Australia is unlikely to be driving the elephant poaching or international illegal trade,” Ms Patman said.

-“On top of that, ivory was found for sale in Western Australia in December last year which didn’t have the required documentation (shocking to see that ivory appears in their catalogue again in February).
+“On top of that, ivory was found for sale in Western Australia in December 2016 which didn’t have the required documentation (shocking to see that ivory appears in their catalogue again in February).

-“It was first reported to the Australian Federal Police who then referred it to state police, who then passed it to border control,” she said.
+It was first reported to the Australian Federal Police who then referred it to State Police, who then passed it to Border Control,” she said.

 “There is clearly confusion about who is responsible and a lack of political will to demonstrate leadership on this issue,” she said.